hcnhatnam/GPSocial/GPSocialBackend/README.md

 ## Installation

-Clone the repository and enter its respective folder
+Clone the repository and enter its respective folder Ensure the database `IP2LOCATION-LITE-DB11.IPV6.BIN` have in the folder `GPSocialBackend/data/`.

-Ensure the database `IP2LOCATION-LITE-DB11.IPV6.BIN` have into foder `GPSocialBackend/libs/`
+If this database doesn't exist, you can access [ip2location](https://lite.ip2location.com/database/ip-country-region-city-latitude-longitude-zipcode-timezone) and download IP2LOCATION-LITE-DB11.IPV6.BIN at "IPv6 BIN".
 ```
-├── GPSBackend
+├── GPSocialBackend
-│   ├── libs
+│   ├── data
 │   │   └── IP2LOCATION-LITE-DB11.IPV6.BIN
 ```